of Hip Pain

 Hip replacement, also called total hip arthroplasty, is a surgical procedure in which the worn out or damaged surfaces of the hip joint are removed and replaced with new parts.
 The hip is a ball in socket joint.
 The articular cartilage than lines the head of the femur will wear out over time causing extreme pain and difficulty in performing daily activities.
 Once the cartilage has worn out the head of the femur starts to rub against the acetabulum the recommended treatment is to replace the ball and socket joint with a synthetic joint made of titanium and ceramic.
 Aligning the ball and socket with your natural biomechanical alignment is critical to achieving a natural feeling hip.
 Kinomatic VR allows your surgeon to perfectly align your hip to achieve a hip that feels so natural you’ll forget you ever had surgery.

-The Goal of Hip Replacement
+The Forgotten Hip

 Looking for a Kinomatic provider?